THE REGAL ORGANIST ENTERTAINS

 Can it be imagined todays cinema audience could be encouraged to an interval of community singing led by words on the screen with a bouncing spot on the words in case they lost their place?
 Yet this was the case in cinemas that were fortunate to be equipped with a cinema organ.
 Initially the organ was intended to replace the orchestras that accompanied the silent films.
 Sound on film hurried in and a lot of red faced cinema owners were left with a very expensive investment on their hands.
 The solution was simple, turning the organ playing into an event in the middle of the film programme.
 So successful was this idea that the cinema organ installations continued on numerous new builds during the 1930s.
 To witness two thousand patrons singing at the top of their voices was something very special.
 The projectionists made certain that full presentation of colour changes took place during the sing song.
 Some cinema managers insisted that the organist remained until the end of the show to play the National Anthem.

-The organ was opened in 1937 by Wilfred Southworth, and was played by ABC’s team of touring organists, which included Horace Piling.
-The organ interludes continued until the late 1950s.
-The organist most associated with this instrument was Joseph Storer, who broadcast it.
 Its sound in its original location can be heard on part of an LP recording issued in the late 1970s, of archive tapes made by organist Frank Gordon.
 Chester’s ABC Regal Compton organ was very typical of its make and vintage, being designed to be played for short solo interludes of perhaps twenty minutes.
 Powerful Tuba rank was essential to accompany the two thousand voices in the community sing a-long.

 The ABC the organ remained in use until the mid 1960s, being played only on a Saturday morning.
 However, during one of the stage shows, a member of a pop group accidentally stepped onto the organ which was covered with a black cloth.
 He badly gashed his leg.
 It was decided there and then that the console was to be removed, and the organ chambers and blower rooms were converted into much needed extra dressing rooms.

-The complete organ was sold to, and removed by organ-builder Ron Curtis, of Bolton.
+The complete organ was sold to, and removed by organ-builder, the late Ron Curtis of Bolton.
 In 1971 it was sold to Blair Linnett, and shipped to Australia, without the console illuminations and the Melotone unit.
 Blair extended his garage to form a studio auditorium of some 20,000 cubic feet, with a maximum ceiling height of eighteen feet.
 He installed the organ at one end of the studio, with the two chambers side by side and the console, with new wooden sides and a bench which he constructed, on a rostrum to the left.It took him some ten years to reconstruct the organ.